huBioinfo/CytoCommunity/README.md

 ## Update Log

-2024-01-08: The latest release “CytoCommunity\_v1.1.0” makes the input data easier to prepare, compared to the original version v1.0.0.
+2024-01-08: The latest release “CytoCommunity\_v1.1.0” (main branch) makes the input data easier to prepare, compared to the original version v1.0.0.

 ## Maintainers